defritz/personal-blog/site/content/about.md

 Although I now call Portland home, I was born and raised in Dallas, Texas.
 I received my Bachelor of Science in Computer Science from Texas Tech University in 2019, graduating Summa Cum Laude with Honors.

-Currently, I work as a Software Development Engineer at [FireEye](https://www.fireeye.com/), helping to defend the public against malicious cyber threats.
+Currently, I work as a Full Stack Software Engineer at [Tavour](https://www.tavour.com/), helping to connect independent breweries with craft beer lovers all over the country.

 Outside of work, I enjoy gaming, exploring the nature of the PNW, and working on cool projects like this webpage.

+Continually building out my skillset is the driving factor behind my work, and I'm always looking for new ways to become a better developer.

 If you'd like to connect or have a chat, feel free to reach out on [LinkedIn](https://www.linkedin.com/in/derek-fritz/) or by [email](mailto:derekfritz10@gmail.com)!